 Shopping in Double Bay

-An upside of all those designer stores for those that can’t afford them is that Double Bay is also home to an array of consignment stores, so you can buy last season’s style without the price tag.
-Check out Secondo on Kiaora Avenue, APT57 on Knox Street or Revivre on Bay Street for pre-loved luxury pieces at bargain rates.
+Double Bay also has a great offering of consignment stores, allowing you to access last season’s style without the price tag.
+Check out Secondo Double Bay on New South Head Road, APT57 on Knox Street or Revivre on Bay Street for pre-loved luxury designer fashions at bargain prices.

-Busatti, also on Transvaal sells Italian made luxurious home essentials and offers expert advice and interior consultations.
-A few stores down is antique furniture at Maison Et Jardin and Mud Australia on Kiaora Lane sells contemporary handmade porcelain and ceramics in pretty pastel colours.
+On Transvaal Avenue, Palmer & Penn specialises in homewares and furniture from luxury design houses, along with rare, antique and vintage luggage and travel trunks.
+A few doors down, browse a beautiful collection of antique furniture at Maison Et Jardin.
+Mud Australia on Kiaora Lane sells contemporary handmade porcelain and ceramics in pretty pastel colours.

-All that shopping works up an appetite, so stop for a coffee and lunch to get your energy back.
-Indigo is set on a traffic island and it’s always overflowing with people.
-Cosmopolitan Café is a local institution and 21 Café was one of the first coffee shops to introduce an espresso machine to Australia in 1957.
+All that shopping works up an appetite, so stop for lunch and coffee to re-fuel.
+Indigo is an elegant café that serves beautiful breakfast and lunch fare in an al fresco setting.
+Little Jean offers a gourmet menu that heroes sustainably sourced produce, while Twenty-One Espresso is a local favourite and one of the first coffee shops to introduce an espresso machine to Australia in 1957.

-Say cheers to a successful day shopping at one of the hips bars, such as Mrs Sippy, Pelicano or Stillery, the gin bar at the InterContinental or a charmingly restored pub like the Royal Oak Hotel and The Sheaf.
-For impressive wine lists, head to Bibo Wine Bar and Sake Restaurant & Bar which feature in the national Good Food Guide.
+There’s also plenty of choice if you want to celebrate a successful day shopping with a glass of bubbles.
+Head for the glamorous rooftop bar at the InterContinental or visit a charmingly-restored pub like The Royal Oak Hotel or The Golden Sheaf.
+For impressive wine lists, head to acclaimed restaurants Bibo Wine Bar or Sake Restaurant & Bar.

-Getting to Double Bay is a delight, with a ferry from Circular Quay across one of the world’s most beautiful harbours taking less than 20 minutes.
-Alternatively, you can take a train from Central, Town Hall or Martin Place to Edgecliff for a short walk or bus trip down the hill to Double Bay.
+Getting to Double Bay is an unforgettable experience in itself, with a ferry ride from Circular Quay across one of the world’s most beautiful harbours taking less than 20 minutes.
+Alternatively, you can take a train from Central, Town Hall or Martin Place stations to Edgecliff for a short walk or bus trip down the hill to Double Bay.